sharvas/ft_printf/Welcome file.md

 ```Sarunas studies at 42```
 ```Sarunas studies at 42```

-The number of parameters is indefinite and variadic arguments were used. ft_printf must achieve the following mandatory requirements:
+The number of parameters is indefinite and variadic arguments were used. ft_printf has the following functionality:

-Manage the following conversions: c, s, p, d, i, o, O, u, U, x, X C Manage %%
+Conversions: c, s, p, d, i, o, O, u, U, x, X, f, %% Flags #, 0, -, + & space
-Manage the flags #, 0, -, + & space
+Flags hh, h, l, ll, L
 Manage the minimum field-width
 Manage the precision
 Manage the flags hh, h, l, ll, j, & z.